Apo-Eclipse/Grad/api/API_DOCS.md

   - Includes comprehensive error handling and performance timing.
 - `api/personal_assistant_api/db_retrieval.py`
   - `_run_select` and `_execute_modify` centralize database I/O; `_safe_json_body` only backs the generic SQL helpers.
+  - `fetch_active_budgets` is a reusable helper that retrieves active budgets for both the API and the Router.
   - CRUD endpoints use Pydantic request schemas so Ninja validates payloads (see `TransactionCreateSchema`, `BudgetCreateSchema`, etc.).
   - Transaction responses include `budget_name`, and `/users/{user_id}/exists` returns a minimal profile for quick lookups.
   - Overspend analytics now returns category rows plus a `summary` block with total income, total spend, and net position.